sgdx/sgdx/README.md

     - BlackLister - Can Add/Remove accounts to the blacklist.
 Can also destroy blacklisted funds.
     - Pauser - Can pause and unpause token transfer functionality.

+### How to use it.
+Execute following steps to work with smart contract on Etherscan
+- Go to Etherscan and find a contract.
+Paste contract address to Search Box and press enter.
+- Click on "View Dapp Page" icon.
+It is on the second table in the first row.
+Looks like pencil ( a bit ;))
+- Once there you can use two sections.
+Read Contract which allows to call no state changing functions.
+Write Contract which allow to call state changing functions.

+You need to have Metamask installed to be able to call Smart Contract functions.
+Metamask must be connected to correct network.
+If you are using ropsten.etherscan.io then you should connect your Metamask to Ropsten network.

 ### In addition to ERC-20 token standard this smart contract emits following events:
 - `event BlackListerAdded(address indexed account)` - Emitted when account was added Blaklister role.